disidrosi/disidrosi.github.io/content/reading.md

 ## Currently reading

-- _How to Read a Book_ -- Mortimer J. Adler
+- _Getting to Yes_ -- Roger Fisher and William Ury

 ## Books I read

 ### 2024

+- _Pieces of the Action_ -- Vannevar Bush
+- _How to Read a Book_ -- Mortimer J. Adler
 - _An Elegant Puzzle_ -- Will Larson
 - _Never Split the Difference_ -- Chris Voss
 - _Four Thousand Weeks_ -- Oliver Burkeman